Fatimanafees/Fatimanafees/readme.md

 # 💫 About Me:
 HELLO!
 HI AM FATIMA.
-I AM PASSIONATE SOFTWARE ENGINEER AND WEB DEVELOPER.
-CURRENTLY , I AM FOCUSING ON MY CARRER.# Hi there 👋, I'm a Software Engineering Student
+I AM PASSIONATE SOFTWARE ENGINEER AND Currently I am doing web development course.
+I AM FOCUSING ON MY CARRER.# Hi there 👋, I'm a Software Engineering Student

 🎓 I am a passionate Software Engineering student with a strong interest in Web Development.
 💻 Currently learning and building projects using modern web technologies.